sarahhae/algorhythm/README.md

 ## Future Improvements

 This has become an ambitious project where I would love to carry on with.
-Adding features like visual sound waves using bpm/tempo, more than one collection list, uploading my own mix, and of course the user-experience and user-interface needing improvements.
+Adding features like visual sound waves using bpm/tempo, authentication, more than one collection list, uploading my own mix, improved page transitions and of course the user-experience and user-interface needing improvements.

 ## Live Site